thomas-callahan-collibra/aem-sh/README.md

 #### Install code

 `aem install_code publish` will look for the `all` build artifact under `$AEM_PROJECT_HOME/all/target` (this assumes the project was built) and upload and install it to the specified instance.

-#### Dispatcher

-`aem dispatcher` will start the Docker container with Apache/Dispatcher using the configs and rules under `$AEM_PROJECT_HOME/dispatcher/src`.

-Then you can browse the site at `http://localhost:8080/`.

-Make sure Docker Desktop and AEM Publisher are running

 #### Provision